lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Decrypt and verify the COSE_Encrypt0 as defined in Sections 5.2 and 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm in the selected cipher suite, and the parameters defined in {{asym-msg4-proc}}.
 Discard padding, if present.

 * Make EAD_4 (if present) available to application for EAD processing.
-Additional protocol data may be needed for EAD processing, see {{EAD-appendix}}.
+Additional protocol data may be needed for EAD processing, see {{AD}}.

 If any processing step fails, the Responder SHOULD send an EDHOC error message back, formatted as defined in {{error}}.
 Sending error messages is essential for debugging but MAY be skipped if, for example, a session cannot be found or due to denial-of-service reasons, see {{dos}}.
 If an error message is sent, the session MUST be discontinued.